v-atamanenko/deadspace-vita/README.md

 fixed, seems to be the game's own caveat.
 3. While the game has a subtitles option, it's recommended not to use them because in some scenes they skip immediately.
 Most likely, can not be fixed.
-4. Rarely (as it seems so far, maybe once in two hours or even less often), it can randomly crash with a Prefetch Abort exception.
+4. Rarely (as it seems so far, maybe once an hour or even less often), it can randomly crash with a Prefetch Abort / Data Abort exception.
+Game creates checkpoint saves pretty often, so you shouldn't lose any substantial progress.
-5. When entering the tram at the end of Chapter 5, audio may stop working.
-If it happens, complete the tram ride and restart the game after getting to Chapter 6.
+6. When entering the tram at the end of Chapter 5/9/10, audio may stop working.
+If it happens, complete the tram ride and restart the game after getting to the next chapter.

 Build Instructions (For Developers)
 ----------------